markhj/zeronetics/docs/index.md

 @ref getting-started section.

-If you have some experience with Zeronetics, and want to expand your horizon, you can explore @ref tutorials and @ref diving-deeper.
+If you have some experience with Zeronetics, and want to expand your horizon, you can explore @ref tutorials and @ref manual.

 If you're here to learn how to work on the engine itself (or a fork of it), you'll find what you need under @ref arch and @ref dev.